+This catalog is neither a contract nor an offer of contract.
 Every effort is made to ensure that the information in this catalog is accurate and up to date, but the University cannot accept liability for any errors or omissions.
+Fees, deadlines, academic programs, competency-based projects and policies are subject to change without notice.